 Limiting the number of toys also frees up space in your child’s Montessori-style playroom, and open space is important because it allows kids to move around more freely.

 Having an open space can also allow you to install important developmental toys, such as Pikler triangles, which will help them develop their gross motor skills.
 And if you choose a wooden climbing triangle, your child can play with it for years!

 One of the key principles of Montessori education is that children should be provided with open-ended toys and activities, meaning those that enable them to use the same resources in many different ways.

 Open-ended toys encourage your child to use their imagination and develop their creativity and critical-thinking skills.
 Wooden blocks are a good example of a simple, open-ended Montessori-inspired toy.
 Kids love durable wooden blocks such as Tegu magnetic wooden blocks.
 Kids can use them to learn about colors and shapes, or build anything that they can imagine!

 Balance boards such as the Kinderfeets balance board also make great open-ended toys.
 In addition to teaching about balance, coordination and spatial awareness, they can be used by your child in a variety of ways: as a bridge, a balance board, a fort and many other objects.

 In a Montessori-style playroom, each object has its own place, and the objective is to allow your child to choose their toys and activities — then put them back in the same spot — by themselves.

 The best Montessori-style playroom is one that encourages your child to actively participate in their learning through exploration, engagement, and trial and error.
 The key to making it work is to select a variety of activities that align with your child’s interests and development and that will help them practice different skills.

-- Provide kids with a child-sized broom and dustpan set to help them participate more readily and easily in age-appropriate chores.
+- Provide kids with a child-size broom and dustpan set to help them participate more readily and easily in age-appropriate chores.

 - Install low shelves in your home to make it easier for your child to participate in everyday household chores such as setting the table or putting away dishes.